Alexisxcampos/sportsschedule/README.md

 https://alexisxcampos.github.io/sportsschedule/

 # sportsschedule
-Focuings on building and using arrays!
+This project focuses on building and using arrays!